jbatnozic/hobgoblin-engine/EngineCore/Modules/RigelNet/README.md

 - **Node:** An object that can represent either a Client or a Server, and can connect to other Nodes (of opposite types - only Client-Server connections are allowed).
 Node objects are used to send and receive data.
 - **Message:** (synonym: **RPC**) information that a piece of code (optionally with some parameters) is to be executed on a remote Node.
 - **Message Body:** (synonym: **Message Handler**) literal body of code associated with a Message.
-- **Compose:** Prepare a Nessage to be sent by a local Node to a remote Node.
+- **Compose:** Prepare a Message to be sent by a local Node to a remote Node.

 ## The RigelNet Registry
 TODO